-1. The Parties recognize that technology can enable more efficient and flexible government operations, improve the quality and reliability of government services, and enable governments to better meet the needs of their citizens and other stakeholders.

-2. To this end, the Parties seek to develop and implement strategies to digitize their government processes and services, which may include:

-(a) adopt open and inclusive government processes that emphasize accessibility, transparency and accountability in a way that overcomes digital divides,
+The Parties recognize that technology can enable more efficient and flexible government operations, improve the quality and reliability of government services, and enable governments to better meet the needs of their citizens and other stakeholders.
+1. To this end, the Parties seek to develop and implement strategies to digitize their government processes and services, which may include: 2 Adopt open and inclusive government processes that emphasize accessibility, transparency and accountability in a way that overcomes digital divides. Ζ. (a)

-(b) promote cross-sectoral and cross-government coordination and collaboration on digital agendas,
+(b) Promote cross-sectoral and cross-government coordination and collaboration on digital agendas.

-(c) design and develop government processes, services, and policies with digital inclusion in mind,

-(d) utilize emerging technologies to build capacity in anticipation of disasters and crises and facilitate proactive responses,

-(e) realizing public value from government data through its application in public policy planning, delivery, and monitoring, and adopting rules and ethical principles for the reliable and secure use of data,

-(f) promoting initiatives to upgrade the digital capabilities and skills of individuals and government employees,

-3. Recognizing the importance of sharing experiences and benefiting from digital government initiatives, the Parties seek to cooperate in activities related to the digital transformation of government and government services, which may include:

-(a) exchange information and advice in utilizing open source platforms and software, and building joint capacities,

-(b) exchange best practices on digital government and digital delivery of government services,

-(c) provide advice or training, including through the exchange of experiences, to assist the other party in building digital government capabilities, and

-(d) cooperate in the application of e-signature, digital documents, and the creation af a mechanism for the certification of documents and e-signature around the world.

-Article 9.13.
+Design and develop government processes, services and policies with digital inclusion in mind. (c) Utilize emerging technologies to build capacity in anticipation of disasters and crises and facilitate proactive responses. (d) Realizing public value from government data through its application in public policy planning, delivery and monitoring, and adopting rules and ethical principles for reliable and secure use of data. (e) Promoting initiatives to upgrade the digital capabilities and skills of individuals and government employees. (f) Recognizing the importance of sharing experiences and benefiting from digital government initiatives, the Parties seek to cooperate in activities related to the digital transformation of government and government services, which may include 3 Exchange information and advice in utilizing open source platforms and software and building joint capacities.
+Exchange best (a) practices on digital government and digital delivery of government services; and (b) Provide advice or training, including through the exchange of experiences, to assist the other party in building digital government capabilities. (c) Cooperate in the application of e-signature, digital documents and the creation of a mechanism for the certification of documents and e-signature around the world. (d)

 Digital and Electronic Invoices

-1. The Parties recognize the importance of digital and electronic invoicing in increasing the efficiency, accuracy, and reliability of commercial transactions, and each Party also recognizes the benefits of ensuring that the systems used for digital and electronic invoicing within its territory are interoperable with the systems used in the territory of the other Party.

-2. Each Party seeks to ensure that the implementation of digital and electronic invoicing measures in its territory supports cross-border interoperability between the Parties' digital and electronic invoicing frameworks and, to this end, each Party seeks to base its digital and electronic invoicing measures on international frameworks.

-3. The Parties recognize the economic importance of promoting the global adoption of digital and electronic invoicing systems, including international interoperable frameworks, and to this end, the Parties commit to seeking to;

-(a) promoting, encouraging, supporting or facilitating the adoption of digital and electronic invoicing by businesses,
+- 1. The Parties recognize the importance of digital and electronic invoicing in increasing the efficiency, accuracy and reliability of commercial transactions and each Party also recognizes the benefits of ensuring that the systems used for digital and electronic invoicing within its territory are interoperable with the systems used in the territory of the other Party. - Each Party seeks to ensure that the implementation of digital and electronic invoicing measures in its territory supports cross-border interoperability between the Parties' digital and electronic invoicing frameworks and, to this end, each Party seeks to base its digital and electronic invoicing measures on international frameworks. - 3.
+The Parties recognize the economic importance of promoting the global adoption of digital and electronic invoicing systems, including international interoperable frameworks, and to this end, the Parties commit to seek to: - (a) promoting, encouraging, supporting or facilitating the adoption of digital and electronic invoicing by businesses.

-(b) promote the existence of policies, infrastructure and processes that support digital and electronic invoicing,
+(b) Promote the existence of policies, infrastructure and processes that support digital and electronic invoicing.

-(c) creating awareness and building capacity for digital and electronic invoicing, and

-(d) sharing best practices and promoting the adoption of interoperable international digital and electronic invoicing systems.
+Creating awareness and building capacity for digital and electronic invoicing; and (c) sharing best practices and promoting the adoption of interoperable international digital and electronic invoicing systems. (d)

-Article 9.14.
-Digital and Electronic Payments
+Article 14.9 Digital and

+Electronic Payments